n8n on OpenShift: Workflow Automation That Talks to Your Models

 The full manifests are in the n8n-openshift repo under base/ and overlays/openshift/.

-After those three fixes, n8n v2.7.5 booted, ran its SQLite migrations, and the health endpoint returned 200 through the Route.
+After those three changes, n8n v2.7.5 booted and the health endpoint returned 200 through the Route.

-If you have vLLM running on the same cluster, whether standalone or through OpenShift AI, the model exposes an OpenAI-compatible API. n8n calls it.
-Simple enough in theory.
+If you have vLLM running on the same cluster, whether standalone or through OpenShift AI, connecting is straightforward.
+The model exposes an OpenAI-compatible API. n8n calls it.

 curl -X POST https://litellm-proxy.apps.example.com/v1/chat/completions \